CS4HS-UWL/cs4hs-uwl/resources/Feb11_2017/online_tools.md

             + Scroll down to Stage 7, and select Internet Simulator

             + before working on the protocol, it is useful to just get used to how the tool works.
 Send some messages to each other in plain text.
+Be sure to look at how the data is encoded and the settings on your device to control packet size and bit rate.

             + now that you know how messages are sent, discuss with your partner the protocol for text markup and send some test messages.
 Make sure your partner can correctly interpret your markup.

         - How to create your own class so your students can do this activity